ybayle/ReproducibleResearchCode/README.md

-# ReproducibleResearchIEEE2017
+# Reproducible research code
-Replicable python code for my IEEE2017 article
+Replicable python code for my article

 ### Requirements/Dependencies
 - Python 2 and 3 environments because all scripts works under python 3 except for YAAFE that only works under Python 2